sundy001/typescript-love-react-redux/readme.md

 ## Use case
 - Big team
 - Big project
-- Lctong term maintenance proje
+- Long term maintenance project

 ## Suggestion for TS beginners
 - Enable `strict` flag in `tsconfig.json`, enforce the type declaration as strict as possible.